Skip to main content

 Note: The following questions are in present tense assuming your strategy is already in place, if it’s still being worked on, you can instead change them to future tense to gauge fears and concerns.

-Transfer of Expectations & Values
+Transfer of expectations & values

 One of the chief challenges of remote/flexible workforces is transferring non-material culture (values, behavioral norms, unique language and tools that define how an organization operates) to those that do not work in the office full-time.
 There is often concern that these things get ‘lost in translation’ across different workstyles.
 However, when the methods of cultural transfer are adapted (usually by being more deliberate and explicit in stating cultural norms), employees quickly learn to prioritize the same things and perform their roles in similar and/or complementary ways.